Luminous. Dramatic. Joyful.

 Loveland, Colorado

-The Colorado Governor’s Art Show & Sale is one of the largest fine art shows to exclusively feature Colorado artists, and is endorsed by the Governor of Colorado.
-It introduces the public to 62 of Colorado’s top fine artists.
+The Colorado Governor’s Art Show & Sale, one of the largest fine art shows to exclusively feature Colorado artists, introduces the public to 62 of Colorado’s top fine artists.
 The show is truly “Art with Heart,” as it benefits Loveland and Thompson Valley Rotary Clubs’ charitable projects and causes.

 The Art Center of Western Colorado